 Small businesses don’t have the resources to fully support all of their IT infrastructure needs.
 The present in-house staff is most likely very busy putting out day-to-day fires.
 One statistic suggests that 65% of IT budgets go to nothing more than keeping the lights on.

 In short, the staff is busy making sure the printer works or reloading a PC infected by a virus after an employee fell for a phishing email.
 This means that small firms’ expenditures on IT are not improving operational efficiency, or enhancing productivity or competitiveness.

 There is an alternative.
-Managed Service Providers are outside consultants you can bring in to handle the day-to-day tasks, so your own IT resources can be used more productively.
+Managed service providers (MSPs) are outside consultants you can bring in to handle the day-to-day tasks, so your own IT resources can be used more productively.

 [In a hurry?
 Download this guide to read later!]

 HOW MIGHT AN OUTSOURCED MSP SUPPLEMENT YOUR IT EFFORTS?

 Small businesses can benefit from but simply cannot afford 24/7 internal monitoring of their IT infrastructure.
 Many of the issues that become costly business disruptions, such as hardware, software, and application failures, are completely preventable if they’re detected and addressed early enough.
 It is a reality that your systems run 24/7, but you can’t support a 24/7 IT staff.
 An MSP, however, can use economies of scale to provide around-the-clock monitoring of your IT operations.

 Small businesses have limited resources, so if there were to be a serious business interruption or data loss, they could be completely out of luck.
 However, risk assessments and continuity plans are likely outside of a small business owner’s field of expertise.
 An MSP can be brought in to design a complete solution.